Globivasum intermedium

-Vasum intermedium is an extinct species of medium to large sea snail, a marine gastropod mollusk in the family Turbinellidae.
+Globivasum intermedium is an extinct species of medium to large sea snail, a marine gastropod mollusk in the family Vasidae.
+Originally called as Turbinella intermedia by Jean-Pierre-Louis Grateloup in 1852, the old term was originally from Oligocene fossils in southwestern France.

 Description

-The height of the shell: attains 65 mm.
+The height of the shell attains 65 mm.

 Distribution

 Fossils of this marine species have been found in Oligocene strata of the Adour Basin, France.